whisperity/SharpGMad/README.md

 requirement, you can compile the solution with any development environment on any computer compatible with .NET 4.0.

+This usually means a computer with at least Windows XP Service Pack 3 installed.

+Cross-platform operation with [Mono](http://www.mono-project.com/) is also supported, though in **BETA**.
+Mono has its hiccups (especially with the grahpical interface) here and there, but I try to do my best to test and iron everything out.

+**CAUTION!** Most Linux distributions tend to install an old version of Mono (like 2.10) by default.
+Such old versions _have_ compatibility issues.
+Please acquire a newer version, for example 3.2.5, as it and SharpGMad tend to be more compatible.

 Disclaimer
 ----------

 The program _SharpGMad_ is provided "AS IS" without any expressed or implied warranties.

-A general rule of thumb is that you should **NEVER** meddle with files you hadn't made backup of beforehand.
-The creators refuse liability to any damage caused by the software.
+It is a general rule of thumb that you should **NEVER** start editing files you hadn't made backup of beforehand.
+The creators refuse to be held liable for any damange caused by the usage of this piece of software.